mdassamsislam/UltraEdit_Website_Clone.github.io/README.md

 Inspired by Sigma Web Development.
 Ultra Edit Website's download page clone.
 Hover effects are not added.
 Main website link -> https://www.ultraedit.com/downloads/ultraedit-download-thank-you/ Some improvement can be done.
-Also not checked for responsiveness
+Also it is responsive except footer.